Alanaktion/phproject/plugins.md

 ---
 <h1 class="page-header">Plugins</h1>

-<p class="alert alert-info">Plugin support is limited in the <code>release</code> branch.
-For the most up-to-date plugin support, use <code>master</code>.</p>

 ## Installing plugins
-Most plugins can be installed by simply cloning their repository in your `app/plugin` directory.
-To install without git, simply copy/move the plugin's folder to `app/plugin`.
+Most plugins can be installed by simply cloning their repository in your `app/plugin/` directory.
+To install without git, simply copy/move the plugin's folder to `app/plugin/`.
 Note that the folder name *must* match the plugin's package name (@package in the plugin's `base.php` file).

 ### Official plugins